310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 {% bubble Chiaki smilesoft %}
 I understand your reasoning.
 But there’s nothing to fret over, Anzu.

-I completely understand your thoughts of wanting to show a charm my fans haven’t seen before.
+I completely understand your feelings of wanting to show a charm my fans haven’t seen before.

 I feel the same.
 This is a wonderful opportunity to express a different side from my usual to my fans, so I’d love to do so.
 {% endbubble %}

 {% bubble Chiaki grin2 %}
-Plus, it’s a project that <em>you</em> thought of, Anzu.
+Plus, it’s a project that <em>you</em> came up with, Anzu.
 And I trust you!
 So I can’t just let myself run away from the fear of failing!

 That being said, I’d like some time to think it over. …You don’t mind?